wp-plugins/newstatpress/readme.txt

   Map is rendered into an iframe with SVG or VML.
   See http://newstatpress.altervista.org/?p=373 for an example

+= 0.5.6 =

+* Use .html instead of .frame as some browsers did not interpret it correctly

 == Upgrade Notice ==

 = 0.1.0 =